CanDIG/candig_compose/README.md

 #### Development

-Now that the containers are running, we have to create the credentials in Keycloak and forward the relevant information to tyk.
+Now that the containers are running, we have to configure the containers by creating the credentials in Keycloak and forward the relevant information to tyk.

+The script connects to the containers locally, so use local, not public, hostnames;
+and for ports, keycloak can be connected to locally without TLS (so port 8081 rather than 8443):

 ```
 ./candig_setup.sh \
--o  $WORKDIR/config -k localhost:8081 -t localhost
+-o  $WORKDIR/config/config -k localhost:8081 -t localhost
 ```

 #### Production